 Location: Garibaldi Park, traverse between Whistler and Blackcomb Mountains

-Transportation: Must have transportation to the Whister Village
+Transportation: Must have transportation to the Whistler Village

-Food: Meal plan option available including all meals and snacks (excluding day 1 breakfast and lunch) for $126.
-(Dietary restrictions must be disclosed at time of booking).
-You will be responsible for your own water and extra snacks if needed.
+Food: Meal plan includes all meals and snacks (excluding day 1 breakfast and day 3 dinner).
+Dietary restrictions must be disclosed at time of booking.
+You are responsible for your own water and extra snacks.